-Sometimes the above mentioned things may not be enough to relieve the anxiety of your cat.
+Sometimes the above mentioned actions may not be enough to relieve your cat’s anxiety.
 So this is where additional tools come into play.

 Pheromones are chemical substances that are naturally produced by some animals and which are released into the environment as communication tools.
 For cats, pheromones are released with urine and are also released from the paws while scratching and treading.
-They are also released from your cat’s cheeks when he rubs against objects, other pets or you.
-This is not marking, at least, not in the way of claiming ownership.
-But these latter pheromones are very beneficial, because cats consider them “pawsitively calming.”
+They are also released from your cat’s cheeks when they rub against objects, other pets, and you.
+This is not marking, at least not in the way of claiming ownership.
+But these latter pheromones are very beneficial because cats consider them “pawsitively” calming.

-Scientists have managed to create a chemical copy of these pheromones, and they come in several forms, most commonly in spray-ons, plug-in diffusers and calming collars.
+Scientists have managed to create a chemical copy of these pheromones and they come in several forms.
+Most commonly they come in spray-ons, plug-in diffusers, and calming collars.

-Spray-ons may be used locally on any object your cat is afraid of or in locations where you want to stop his urine spraying.
-Plug-in diffusers, however, fill the whole room with this calming substance.
-A collar may be put on your cat to keep him surrounded by the scent of pheromones wherever he goes.
-The latter, however, is not recommended.
-We don’t believe your cat has to be calmed everywhere he goes.
+Spray-ons may be used locally on any object your cat is afraid of or in locations where you want to stop their urine spraying.
+Plug-in diffusers however, fill the whole room with this calming substance.
+A collar may be put on your cat to keep them surrounded by the scent of pheromones wherever they go.
+The latter however, is not recommended.
+We don’t believe your cat has to be calmed everywhere they go.
 There are everyday situations when your cat must have their wits about them like when you have multiple cats in the house.

-The main intention of such remedies is to relieve short-term stress.
-Independence Day awaits with some fireworks outdoors?
+The main intention of such remedies is to relieve short term stress.
+Independence Day coming with some fireworks outdoors?
 A vet visit?
-Those are great situations when you may use herbal remedies, but if you intend to use them on a prolonged basis, then a veterinary consultation is necessary.
+Those are great situations when you may use herbal remedies.
+If you find that you need to use them on a prolonged basis, then a veterinary consultation is strongly recommended.

-In cases of severe stress, a veterinary behaviorist can prescribe some medicine that, in combination with other environment and behavior modification techniques, will help to relieve the stress temporarily.
-Remember, these are given for severe stress only, and veterinary prescription is necessary.
+In cases of severe chronic stress, a veterinary behaviorist can prescribe some medicine that in combination with other environment and behavior modification techniques will help to relieve the stress temporarily.
+Remember, these are given for severe stress only, and a veterinary prescription is necessary.

-In the end, it’s noteworthy to mention that there is no way to ensure a completely stress-free life for your cat.
-Similarly, it’s not possible not to stress out every now and then.
-It’s okay.
-What you should focus on is making sure that your cat’s stress level is controlled and that it never climbs to a severe level where it impacts your cat’s behavior and health.
+In the end, please understand that there is no way to ensure a completely stress free life for your cat.
+Like our lives, it’s not possible not to stress out every now and then.
+It’s normal.
+What you should focus on is making sure that your cat’s stress level is controlled and that it never climbs to a severe level where it impacts your cats behavior and health.